On the Title of Moriarty's 'Dynamics of an Asteroid'

 Moriarty might have named his treatise on celestial mechanics by analogy to an introductory physics text in order to encourage students to read it.
 In this he must have failed, given what we know of the work's mathematical abstruseness.
 It is not uncommon for great theoretical scientists to underestimate the mathematical difficulties that their work will pose for common readers.
 For instance, Sir Roger Penrose's {\it Road to Reality}, published in 2004, is intended for a lay audience but includes discussions of hypercomplex numbers, symplectic manifolds, Riemann surfaces, and gauge connections, among many other topics in higher mathematics.\cite{Penrose}

-Asimov argued that the mere study of the motion of a generic asteroid, treated as a particle, would have been a well worn subject by 1875 (around which time he estimated that Moriarty's work was written), and therefore would have afforded little scope for the author's genius.
-But we must not forget that Cauchy's work on complex-valued functions, a deathless {\it tour de force} of pure mathematics, grew out of the study of Kepler's equation for the elliptical orbit of a planet going around the sun.
-That very same problem had already inspired Newton to invent topology, an entirely new branch of mathematics, but that work was so far ahead of its time that his colleagues ignored it and it lay forgotten for 300 years.\cite{Arnold} I suspect that Moriarty's study of the motion of an asteroid might have similarly motivated him to develop original mathematical concepts, which unfortunately were not understood at the time and were later lost, probably because they were suppressed after the author's criminal career became widely known.
+Asimov argued that the study of the motion of a generic asteroid, treated as a particle, would have been a well-worn subject by 1875 (around which time he estimated that Moriarty's work was written), and therefore would have afforded little scope for the author's genius.\cite{Asimov} But we must not forget that Cauchy's work on complex-valued functions, a deathless {\it tour de force} of pure mathematics, grew out of his study of Kepler's equation for the elliptical orbit of a planet going around the Sun.
+That very same problem had already inspired Newton to invent topology, an entirely new branch of mathematics, but that work was so far ahead of its time that it lay forgotten for 300 years.\cite{Arnold}